we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 #### Promise.all(iterable)

-> A static method that returns a promise that will be resolved an array of values of all given promises in the array.
+> A static method that returns a promise that will be resolved in an array of values of all given promises in the array.

 ```js